coolsamson7/mappit/README.md

 Let's take a look at the details

-Check the corresponding Wiki https://github.com/coolsamson7/mappit/wiki
+Check out the corresponding [Wiki](https://github.com/coolsamson7/mappit/wiki) for more details.